Christian anthropology: Augustine of Hippo

-Augustine of Hippo was one of the first Christian ancient Latin authors with very clear anthropological vision.
+Augustine was one of the first Christian ancient Latin authors with very clear anthropological vision.
 He saw the human being as a perfect unity of two substances: soul and body.
 He was much closer in this anthropological view to Aristotle than to Plato.
 In his late treatise On Care to Be Had for the Dead sec.
-5 (420 AD) he insisted that the body pertains to the essence of the human person:
+5 (420 AD) he insists that the body pertains to the essence of the human person:

 Augustine's favourite figure to describe body-soul unity is marriage: caro tua, coniunx tua – your body is your wife.
 Initially, the two elements were in perfect harmony.
 After the fall of humanity they are now experiencing dramatic combat between one another.

-They are two categorically different things.
+Body and soul are two categorically different things.
 The body is a three-dimensional object composed of the four elements, whereas the soul has no spatial dimensions.
 Soul is a kind of substance, participating in reason, fit for ruling the body.

-Augustine was not preoccupied, as Plato and Descartes were, with going too much into details in efforts to explain the metaphysics of the soul-body union.
+Augustine was not preoccupied—as Plato and Descartes were—with going too much into details in efforts to explain the metaphysics of the soul-body union.
 It sufficed for him to admit that they were metaphysically distinct.
-To be a human is to be a composite of soul and body, and that the soul is superior to the body.
+To be a human is to be a composite of soul and body, and the soul is superior to the body.
 The latter statement is grounded in his hierarchical classification of things into those that merely exist, those that exist and live, and those that exist, live, and have intelligence or reason.